 Regulatory accounts

-DBCT Management will report to the QCA on an annual and confidential basis, (with a copy to each Access Holder), within four (4) months of the close of the relevant Financial Year, information relating to, for each Regulated Asset Base:
+DBCT Management will for each Terminal Component report to the QCA on an annual and confidential basis, (with a copy to each relevant Access Holder), within four (4) months of the close of the relevant Financial Year, the following information relating toits Regulated Asset Base:

-(Asset base details) the opening regulated asset base value for the relevant Financial Year — by asset class/type consistent with the asset class/types used to determine the initial capital base;
+(Asset base details) the opening Regulated Asset Base value for the relevant Financial Year — by asset class/type consistent with the asset class/types used to determine the initial capital base;

-(Indexation of asset base) the amount of indexation of the regulated asset base calculated for the relevant Financial Year — by asset class/type;
+(Indexation of asset base) the amount of indexation of the Regulated Asset Base calculated for the relevant Financial Year — by asset class/type;

 (Depreciation) the amount of depreciation calculated for the relevant Financial Year — by asset class/type;

-(Corporate overheads) DBCT Management’s corporate overheads for the relevant Financial Year;
+(Corporate overheads) DBCT Management’s aggregate permitted corporate overheads for the relevant Financial Year and its allocation of them to the Terminal Component;

 (New assets) the value of any new assets (capital expenditure) acquired during the relevant Financial Year — by asset class/type.
-Capital expenditure is to be identified as either replacement or expansionary capital expenditure, and is to include information relating to the estimated life of each new asset;
+Capital Expenditure is to be identified as either replacement or expansionary Capital Expenditure, and is to include information relating to the estimated life of each new asset;

 (Disposals) asset disposals for the relevant Financial Year — by asset class/type;

-(Operating and maintenance costs) the actual operating and maintenance costs incurred for the relevant Financial Year including minor capital expenditure not exceeding $3 million for the Financial Year – at a level of detail to be determined by the QCA.
-This should separately identify any minor capital expenditure recovered through the Operation & Maintenance Charge; and
+(Operating and maintenance costs) the actual operating and maintenance costs incurred for the relevant Financial Year including minor Capital Expenditure not exceeding $3 million for the Financial Year – at a level of detail to be determined by the QCA.
+This should separately identify any minor Capital Expenditure recovered through the Operation & Maintenance Charge;

-(Variances) an explanation for any significant variance in actual capital expenditure and/or operating and maintenance costs, and forecast capital expenditure and/or operating and maintenance costs for the relevant Financial Year.
+(Variances) an explanation for any significant variance in actual capital expenditure and/or operating and maintenance costs, and forecast capital expenditure and/or operating and maintenance costs for the relevant Financial Year; and

+(Apportionment) where a cost for the Terminal Component has been apportioned among multiple Terminal Components, details of the relevant apportionments and the basis of the allocation, and how that is consistent with the Cost Allocation Manual (or, where none exists, the Cost Allocation Principles).

 Indicators relating to compliance with this Undertaking

 DBCT Management will Publicly Report on an annual basis the following information: